Welcome to the Social Skills Ideas Bank!

-Although this can be disappointing when things don’t work out exactly as planned, the new ideas might be just as amazing!
-This was the perfect time to use our growth mindset strategies, and refer back to the stories where characters learned how to deal with this kind of disappointment.
+We talked about how, although it can be disappointing when things don’t work out exactly as planned, the new ideas might be just as amazing!
+This was the perfect time to use our growth mindset strategies, and refer back to the stories in which characters learned how to deal with this kind of disappointment.
 In the end, we were very proud problem solvers!

 GROWTH MINDSET LITERACY INTEGRATION (Fairy Tales)